 Active Management Risk.
 The Fund is subject to the risk that the investment management strategy may not produce the intended results and may negatively impact Fund performance.
-The adviser's overlay strategy will not fully protect the Fund from declines in the market.

 Commodity and Currency Risk.
 Investments linked to commodity or currency futures contracts can be highly volatile compared to investments in traditional securities, and funds holding instruments linked to commodity or currency futures contracts may experience large losses.
 The value of instruments linked to commodity or currency futures contracts may be affected by market movements, commodity or currency benchmarks (as the case may be), volatility, changes in interest rates, or factors affecting a particular industry, commodity or currency.
 For example, commodity futures contracts may be affected by numerous factors, including drought, floods, fires, weather, livestock disease, pipeline ruptures or spills, embargoes, tariffs and international, economic, political or regulatory developments.
 In particular, trading in natural gas futures contracts (or other financial instruments linked to natural gas) has historically been very volatile and can be expected to be very volatile in the future.
 High volatility may have an adverse impact on the Fund.